SysCPE/syscpe/backend/README.md

 - Change delete methods to HTTP DELETE and update methods to HTTP PUT
 - Refactor user update route to take AdminUserUpdateParams instead of AdminUserEntity.
 - Change assignAdminMemberToWorkgroup signature to receive only memberId and workgroupName (like leaveWorkGroup)
+- Check for missing required body parameters in most endpoints